top of page

 DVCCC provides FREE educational and prevention programs to help the community better understand the issue of domestic violence, identify abuse and unhealthy behaviors in relationships, and safely and appropriately intervene or seek help.
 Below is a list of several educational programs DVCCC offers – if you are interested in something, but do not see it listed, please contact the Director of Education Programs for more information.

-Domestic Violence & DVCCC Service Overview:
+Domestic Violence & DVCCC Services Overview:

 DVCCC works with each group to tailor this presentation to the needs of various unique audiences.
 Domestic Violence is a prevalent issue in our society, affecting 1 in 3 women and 1 in 4 men each year.
 DVCCC provides a general presentation overview of Domestic Violence.
 This presentation provides information about the definition of domestic abuse, statistics, the cycle of abuse, red flags/warning signs, how to help a friend/loved one, as well as resources/options available for those seeking help.
+To learn more & schedule a presentation, email arayburn@dvcccpa.org.

 Did you know that 1 in 3 teens, regardless of gender identity, experience some sort of dating abuse each year?
 DVCCC is proud to partner with various schools and community youth organizations in Chester County (middle schools, high schools, and colleges) to provide in-class presentations for students that cover the issue of Dating Violence.
 The presentation can range from 45 - 90 minutes, depending on the need and level of student interaction.